 - Birchmont, Birch Drive

-- Herron Point, Heron Point Road
+- Herron Point, Herron Point Road

 For further information visit the Department of Transport’s website here.